Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 # Generic univariate polynomials

-AbstractAlgebra.jl provides a module, implemented in `src/generic/Poly.jl` for generic polynomials over any ring belonging to the AbstractAlgebra abstract type hierarchy.
+AbstractAlgebra.jl provides a module, implemented in `src/generic/Poly.jl` for generic polynomials over any commutative ring belonging to the AbstractAlgebra abstract type hierarchy.

 As well as implementing the Univariate Polynomial interface, and relevant parts of the Euclidean Ring interface for polynomials over a field, there are many additional